 You'll find gold pieces, rare books, and priceless works of art, including a chalice at Musée de l'Amérique française that once belonged to Monsignor François de Laval.
 One visit just won't be enough!

-For some great gallery hopping, start at place Royale in Old Québec, where a number of heritage homes exhibit paintings on canvas, watercolors, and sculptures by local, native, and international artists.
+For some great gallery hopping, start at place Royale in Old Québec, where a number of heritage homes exhibit paintings on canvas, watercolours, and sculptures by local, native, and international artists.

 You'll also find a wide array of galleries to choose from in the Old Port district (rue Saint-Paul, rue Saint-Pierre, and rue Sault-au-Matelot), on Île d'Orléans, and in the Côte-de-Beaupré and Jacques-Cartier regions.